gnobitab/RectifiedFlow/README.md

 # Rectified Flow

-This is the official implementation of paper
+This is the official implementation of ICLR2023 Spotlight paper
 ## [Flow Straight and Fast: Learning to Generate and Transfer Data with Rectified Flow](https://arxiv.org/abs/2209.03003)
 by *Xingchao Liu, Chengyue Gong, Qiang Liu* from UT Austin